nulib-oer/lantern/source/drafts/online-workflow.md

 ## Create Your Online Workspace

 1. Create a [GitHub](https://github.com) account.
-Login to your account.
+Login to your account

 1. Visit [https://github.com/nulib-oer/lantern](https://github.com/nulib-oer/lantern)

 1. Click the green "Use This Template" button.
-This brings you to a "Create a new repository" form.
+This brings you to a "Create a new repository" form

 ![Screenshot of the "Use this Template" button](ow_use-this-template.png)

 4. Enter your new repository name for your textbook project.
 Use a lowercase name without spaces.
-This name will become part of your site URL.
+This name will become part of your site URL

 ![Screenshot of the web form for creating a new repository](ow_new-repository.png)